 Fortunately, we can make do until we get a new panel.
 It’s just a matter of time and energy to get a new panel.
 We do want to go ahead and pull all the wire and put in the appropriate electric receptacles to make everything up to code as soon as we have the resources to do so.

 We are doing something a little different with the outlets above the counter.
-I’m planning on doing power strips under the cabinets instead of outlets in the backslash.
+I’m planning on buying wholesale led strip lighting to place under the cabinets instead of outlets in the backslash.
 I like the clean look of no outlets.
 This picture from AccentOnDesign.net shows what I mean.